 - A senior reports missing cash or checks

-Abandonment occurs when a caregiver purposefully neglects their responsibility to care for an elder.
-This means that they stop meeting the necessary medical care, nutrition, and hygiene needs that a senior cannot meet on their own.
-A senior who relies on their caregiver can be put at serious risk for injury, compromised health, and/or safety if their caregiver abandons them.
-Abandonment can also occur when a caregiver exposes a senior to unsafe environments or activities, therefore putting the elder in harm’s way.
+Seniors who rely on their caregiver can be at serious risk for injury, compromised health, and safety if their caregiver abandons them.
+Abandonment can also occur when a caregiver exposes a senior to unsafe environments or activities, putting the elder in harm’s way.

 - A senior stops communicating with family and friends